Dr Mohamed Mohamed known as Dr Mohamed Mohamed, BSc, MSc, PhD, FHEA

 - Fluid Mechanics.

 Dr Mohamed joined the academic team at University of South Wales in December 2016 as Lecturer in Aeronautical and Mechanical Engineering.
-His duties of this role are to share the academic staff within the department to enhance scholarly activity, to assist its growing reputation, a commitment to high quality teaching and contribute to research and consultancy.
-The current responsibility within the department of Aeronautical and Mechanical Engineering can be summarized as follows:
+His duties are to share the academic staff within the department to enhance scholarly activity, to assist its growing reputation, to deliver high quality teaching and to contribute to research and consultancy activities.
+The current responsibilities within the department of Aeronautical and Mechanical Engineering can be summarized as follows:

-• Delivering high-quality teaching materials in the field of Aeronautical and Mechanical Engineering for both undergraduate (BEng; Mech/Aero) and postgraduate (MEng/MSc; Mech/Aero) students, which includes; Fluid Mechanics-1, Fluid Mechanics-2, Turbomachines, Design and Analysis using Computational Fluid Dynamics, Further Computational Fluid Dynamics (CFD) and Aeroelasticity.
+• Delivering high-quality teaching materials in the field of Aeronautical and Mechanical Engineering for both undergraduate (BEng; Mech/Aero) and postgraduate (MEng/MSc; Mech/Aero) students, which includes; Fluid Mechanics, Aerodynamics, Turbomachines, Design and Analysis using Computational Fluid Dynamics, Further Computational Fluid Dynamics (CFD) and Aeroelasticity.

 • Contribute to the planning, design and development of academic programmes and curriculum improvements for accreditation.